Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology

 (3) Evolutionary dynamics of interacting genes.
 One striking observation from our genome scans is that signatures of selection are often seen in genes whose protein products are known to interact.
-This raises a number of questions: Are these genes adaptating to their genomic rather than to habitat?
+This raises a number of questions: Are these genes adaptating to their genomic context?
 Do they co-evolve as "adaptive modules" or do they all contribute additively to phenotype?
 Do they all need to be in the correct allelic state for the complex to function?
-We are currently exploring these questions with a large population resequencing study and are designing follow-up experiments, as well as broader phylogenetic tests for evolutionary rate co-variation.
+We are currently exploring these questions with a large population resequencing study and follow-up experiments, as well as broader phylogenetic tests for evolutionary rate co-variation.
 We are particularly focused on several groups of functionally-connected meiosis genes that show evidence of having undergone selective sweeps in tetraploids, as well as in some cases also in diploids.

 Current group members:

 Kevin Wright - Postdoc / NIH NRSA fellow.
 Meiotic adaptation in A. arenosa.

 Brian Arnold – PhD student.
+NSF Predoctoral fellow.
 Population genetics and genomics of A. arenosa.

 Pierre Baduel – PhD student.
 Flowering time adaptation in A. arenosa.

 Yherson Franchesco Molina Henao – PhD student.
 Variation among strains in meiosis and the propensity to form tetraploids.

 Julie Vu – Undergraduate research / thesis.
 Adaptation of meiosis in A. arenosa.

 Grace Daher - Volunteer / intern.
 Flowering in A. arenosa.

 Dina Benayad – High school student.
 Working with Kevin Wright on the molecular evolution of meiosis genes.